nemonik/hands-on-DevOps/readme.md

   ```
   docker run -d -p 3000:3000 --name helloworld-web nemonik/helloworld-web
   ```
-  and the hit the same URL via
+  and the hit the same URL in the command-line via

   ```bash
   curl http://192.168.0.10:3000